 © Depositphotos

 Rocky Mountain National Park is Colorado’s crown jewel, where altitude meets attitude.
 Boasting over 300 miles of hiking trails, this park is a playground for the adventurous at heart.
 Between dizzying peaks and serene alpine lakes, you’ll catch some unbelievable sights.
-Moose and elk are practically the park’s unofficial mascots, so keep your eyes peeled.
+Moose and elk are practically the park’s unofficial mascots, so keep your eyes on a swivel.

 Denali National Park, Alaska